 \begin{lemma} Let $A$ be a noetherian ring.
 Let $Y$ be an $\omega_0$-locally spatial diamond with $\ell$-cohomological dimension $\leq d$.
 Let $Z \inj Y$ be an $\omega_0$-locally extra small closed subdiamond with (open) complement $j \co U \inj Y$.
 Then $\rR j_* \co D_{\et}(U; A) \rightarrow D_{\et}(Y;A)$ has cohomological dimension $\leq d + 1$. \end{lemma}

 \begin{proof} The statement is local, so we may immediately reduce to the case that $Y$ is a spatial diamond and $Z \inj Y$ is extra small.

-By Lemma \ref{lem: extra small open embedding}, there is a countable sequence of quasicompact open embeddings $j \co U_n \inj Y$ such that $U_n \subset U$ and $\colim_n U_n = U$.
+By Lemma \ref{lem: extra small open embedding}, there is a countable sequence of quasicompact open embeddings $j_n \co U_n \inj Y$ such that $U_n \subset U$ and $\colim_n U_n = U$.
 Hence we have

 By \cite[Lemma 21.13]{Sch17}, the (derived) direct image along a \emph{quasi-compact} open embedding is exact, hence has cohomological dimension zero.
 This applies to $j_n$ for every $n$.
-Then, thanks to the countability of the indexing set for the inverse limit, $\Rlim_n A_n$ can be expressed as
+Therefore, it suffices to see that the derived inverse limit functor $\Rlim_n$, along a countable index set, has finite cohomological dimension.
+Thanks to this countability, $\Rlim_n A_n$ can be expressed as

 where $\rR \prod_n$ is the derived functor of the product, defined as the product of injective resolutions of the terms.
-Therefore, $\rR \prod_n$ has cohomological dimension bounded by the cohomological dimension of $Y$, which by assumption is $d<\infty$.
+By the standard generalities in homological algebra, $\rR \prod_n$ can be calculated using a product of acyclic (for the global sections functor) resolutions, which can be taken to be of length bounded by the cohomological dimension of $Y$, which by assumption is $d<\infty$.
 Then from \eqref{eq: countable Rlim} we see that $\Rlim_n$ has cohomological dimension at most $d+1$.

 \end{proof}